oelna/microblog/README.md

 The entire design is inside a single theme file [microblog.css](microblog.css) and can be modified easily.
 The site HTML is pretty straightforward and should be easy to style.

+ATOM and JSON feeds are provided and rendered as static files when posting.

 The app requires at least PHP 5.5 and was tested on 8.1.
 It needs mbstring, curl and sqlite modules.
 For crossposting to twitter, the app uses code from [J7mbo/twitter-api-php](https://github.com/J7mbo/twitter-api-php)